Creating a Joomla! test site on XAMPP

 Recall that in your browser use localhost/phpmyadmin to get the login page.
 After logging in you will see the main page.
 Then on the left hand side of the screen click on New.

-This will bring up a screen such as that shown opposite, where the required name jdx41 has been entered and the collation has been selected from the pulldown as utf8mb4_unicode_ci which is a long, long way down the list – actually about second from the bottom.
+This will bring up a screen such as that shown opposite, where the required name jdx41 has been entered and the collation has been selected from the pulldown as utf8mb4_unicode_ci which is a long, long way down the list – usually about third from the bottom.

 After clicking on Create then the new database jdx41 will appear in the lefthand panel, so to access the database later you just need to click on its name in the lefthand panel.
 As noted earlier using the collation utf8mb4_unicode_ci allows any language and is also efficient in space as it will only use one, two, three or four bytes as required.
 That is you now have a database that will support all languages, special characters and so on, basically it is ‘future proof’.